 Chatbots and virtual assistants

-Keep in mind that along with robust NLP and ML capabilities, a mental health chatbot must be trained on evidence-based data such as CBT, IPT, and DBT techniques.
+Keep in mind that, alongside robust NLP and ML capabilities, a mental health chatbot must be trained on evidence-based data, including CBT, IPT, and DBT techniques.
 Also, the chatbot should be designed to recognize when a conversation requires human intervention, such as in cases of severe distress or suicidal ideation.
 In such instances, the shutdown message should include referrals to suicide prevention resources.

 Dashboards and data visualizations